32 Best Things To Do In Chicago With Kids In 2026

-In this post, I’m sharing my curated list of the best kid-friendly things to do in Chicago.
-From the jaw-dropping exhibits at the Field Museum to the playful beluga whales at the Shedd Aquarium, there’s no shortage of fun things to do.
-We’ve explored every nook and cranny, from Millennium Park to Lincoln Park Zoo, and I can’t wait to share these gems with you.
+So, I put together my list of the 32 best things to do in Chicago with kids in 2026.
+We’ve checked out everything from the jaw-dropping exhibits at the Field Museum to the playful beluga whales at the Shedd Aquarium.
+We’ve wandered through Millennium Park, roamed Lincoln Park Zoo, and found all the little hidden gems in between—and I’m excited to share them with you.

 Kid-Friendly Things to Do Outdoors in Chicago